Peyre troglodyte medieval village - Aveyron

-Millau, just up the river, was then a predominant Protestant bastion in Rouergue!
+Indeed, the neighbouring city of Millau was then a predominant Protestant bastion in Rouergue!

-Due to its configuration, against the cliff, the village is essentially pedestrian.
+Due to its configuration, clinging on the cliff, the village is essentially pedestrian.

 The Romanesque church was built during the 11th century from rock shelter.

-Its square and crenellated bell tower dominates its facade and flanks the cliff.
+Its square and crenellated bell tower stands above its facade and flanks the cliff.

-Its portal was restored in 1609 - as the date engraved on the lintel shows!
+We know that the church's portal was restored in 1609, as the date engraved on the lintel still shows.

 The village fountain is an ancient source that was once a site of pagan worship.